 Hardship is a fact of life.
 Life-changing experiences and traumatising events, whether sudden, such as surviving an accident or assault, or long-term, such as reacting to the world from the framework we learned as a child, are especially difficult to make sense of.
 Some of our resulting feelings and behaviour may become self-defeating.
 However, how we react to hardships is the one part of our life that we can control.

-In therapy we can explore together how to address issues practically or allow space to explore the emotional side and body expression of our experiences, creating a clear path for personal goal setting and building the foundation for a more content daily life.
-As one becomes more mindful of own habitual reactions, life experience will change, allowing the present moment to be felt, enjoyed and mastered.
+In therapy we can explore together how to address issues practically or allow space to explore the emotional side and body expression of our experiences.
+Like this we create a clear path for personal goal setting and building the foundation for a more content daily life.
+As one becomes more mindful of own automatic reactions, life experience will change, allowing the present moment to be felt, enjoyed and mastered.

 Pluralistic, Integrative and collaborative

-My work is always collaborative and aims to be brief rather than long-term.
 The duration of therapy is much determined by what a person comes to address.
 That may mean 6-12 sessions or it can mean long-term internal work.
-Therapy is always a personal journey.
-The neuropsychological frameworks that form us may be the same, yet are formed through different experiences and expressed through different personalities, survival strategies and internal solutions.
-Our differences call for different ways to inquire within for self-knowledge and self-acceptance.
-Therefore I offer different approaches to therapy, even though the guiding principles in all my therapeutic interventions are openness, seeking collaboration and the involvement of all three realms, thoughts, felt sense and body sensation.
+Therapy is always a personal journey and my work is always collaborative and aims to be brief rather than long-term.
+The neuropsychological frameworks that form us may be the same for all us humans, yet we are formed uniquely through our different experiences and how we came into the world through the experience of our parents.
+This is expressed through different personalities, survival strategies and internal solutions.
+Our differences call for different ways to inquire within ourselves for self-knowledge and self-acceptance.
+For this reason I offer different approaches to therapy, even though the guiding principles in all my therapeutic interventions are openness, seeking collaboration and the involvement of all three realms, thoughts, emotions and body sensation.

 Another mindset I draw from is philosophy-based Existential Psychotherapy.
 This framework is a more cognitive approach and aims to explore the perspective we have toward our present life.
 Freedom and responsibility in our life, accepting anxiety as part of life, the reality of our past that cannot be changed, our future that is unknown and the reality of our relationship to ourselves and to others, is the focus in this form of therapy.
 Realising the freedom of the present moment can lead to the wish to live more authentically.
 The aim of this form of therapy is to explore what that may mean.